GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `stopPort`: The TCP port which Tomcat should listen for admin requests on (defaults to 8081).
 * `stopKey`: The key to pass to Tomcat when requesting it to stop (defaults to null).

-Within the `gae` you can define optional properties in a closure named `appcfg`:
+Within `gae` you can define optional properties in a closure named `appcfg`:

 * `email`: The email address of the Google account of an administrator for the application, for actions that require signing in.
 If omitted and no cookie is stored from a previous use of the command, the command will prompt for this value.